Layr-Labs/eigensdk-go/task-manager/README.md

 ### Challenger Raiser

-The challenger raiser is used for raising challenges to the on-chain Task Manager contract.
+The `ChallengerRaiser` is used for raising challenges to the on-chain Task Manager contract.
 The method in the interface is the following:

 ``` go
     type ChallengeRaiser[Input any, Output any] interface {